A Kriegsmarine were in the process of building a heavy detection station consisting of a Mammut Fu.MO 51 device on a V143 bunker.

 shape.
 It sat on three huge concrete pillars sitting on top of the bunker.
 It was

-a long range radar having an effective range of 300 kilometers, and it gave an
+a long range radar having an effective range of 300 kilometres, and it gave an

 incredible accuracy in its findings.
 The cables that linked the antenna to the